alexH2456/ECSE415-FinalProject/localization/README.md

 - Weights will be stored under `darknet/backup` every 100 iterations.

 ## Evaluation
 Import model using OpenCV or use `localizer.py`.
 Use `yolo-localization-test.cfg` as config file.
-Pre-trained weights can be found under `yolo/weights`.
+Put pre-trained weights under `yolo/weights`.